FirefoxBar/HeaderEditor/docs/docs/en-US/guide/custom-function.md

 All custom functions are run in the background page, so to debug custom functions, open the console of the background page

-Chrome: Enable developer mode in `chrome://extensions/`, then click the "Inspect views" - "background page" at the bottom of Header Editor
+* Chrome: Enable developer mode in `chrome://extensions/`, then click the "Inspect views" - "background page" or "Service Worker" at the bottom of Header Editor.

-Firefox: Open `about:debugging`, enable add-on debugging, click the "Debug" at the bottom of Header Editor
+* Firefox: Open `about:debugging`, enable add-on debugging, click the "Inspect" next to Header Editor.